Britney Spears wants out. What happens next in her conservatorship?

 Spears may have more luck winning a loosening of some of the restrictions she now faces.
 She mentioned wanting to choose her own attorney, marry and have another baby, have her nails and hair done, and have a therapist come to her rather than vice versa.

-Lisa MacCarley, a probate and conservativship lawyer who supports the #FreeBritney movement, said Spears had been "treated shabbily" under the conservatorship.
+Lisa MacCarley, a probate and conservatorship lawyer who supports the #FreeBritney movement, said Spears had been "treated shabbily" under the conservatorship.

 “Britney Spears needs to get into an office of a competent and independent legal adviser and weigh her options,” MacCarley said.

-(Reporting by Jill Serjeant, Lisa Richwine and Rollo Ross; editing by Jane Wardell)
+(Reporting by Jill Serjeant, Lisa Richwine and Rollo Ross; editing by Jane Wardell and Chris Reese)

 ((jill.serjeant1@thomsonreuters.com; 310 491 7279;))